-As of this year, our office is releasing this information via an Excel spreadsheet at no charge to those interested.
-This list will be updated every Friday to provide status updates on parcels.
+As of 2022, our office is releasing this information via an Excel spreadsheet and downloadable PDF at no charge to those interested.
+This list will be updated approximately every Friday to provide status updates on parcels.

 Please contact the Lake County Clerk’s Tax Department for more information at 847-377-2404 or submit an email to [email protected].

 The Greenbook is a list of Lake County owned parcels that is for sale to the public.
 These parcels were acquired after being foreclosed upon due to unpaid property taxes.
 All Greenbook property is sold "as-is."
 The County makes no assertions or guarantees as to the quality of the property, its suitability for development, or the clarity of title.
 Any concerns about suitability must be directed to either the Lake County permit facility (if unincorporated) or the township office where the property lies.

 All taxes billed in the year of sale and prior will be the County's responsibility, unless the property is listed as "tax lien, not deed."

 If you’re interested in foreclosed homes, please contact the Lake County Sheriff’s Judicial Sales Team at 847-377-4401 or visit their website.